Nifty May futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.28% to 23.40.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, jumped 9.56% to 25.64.

-Tata Steel, Reliance Industries (RIL) and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Infosys and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The May 2022 F&O contracts will expire on 26 May 2022.